tyleryouk/00os-origin/1000xdev/1000xdev-brain.md

 ## Core Workflow Files & Relationships
 - **active-request.md**: The current requirements (WHAT needs to be done) for the active cycle.
-- **cycle-status.md**: High-level progress tracker with subtask checklists and step completion status.
-Focuses on tracking what's done vs. what remains.
+- **cycle-status.md**: High-level step completion tracker.
+Shows which of the 6 steps are complete and includes summary notes after each step completion.
-- **TODO.md**: Detailed implementation plan with comprehensive thoughts, notes, analysis, and technical details.
-Updated frequently during Steps 4 and 5 as implementation progresses.
+- **TODO.md**: Detailed implementation plan with comprehensive thoughts, notes, analysis, technical details, and subtask checklists for Steps 4 and 5.
+My primary working document during implementation.

 ### File Relationship Guidelines
-- `cycle-status.md` is the high-level operational tracker - shows current step, subtask completion status, and overall progress
+- `cycle-status.md` is the high-level step tracker - shows which steps (1-6) are complete with summary notes
-- `TODO.md` is the detailed implementation plan - contains technical analysis, implementation thoughts, notes, decisions, and comprehensive task breakdowns
+- `TODO.md` is my working document - contains implementation plan, technical analysis, thoughts, notes, decisions, and subtask checklists for Steps 4 & 5
-- `cycle-status.md` focuses on "what's complete" while `TODO.md` focuses on "how to implement and what we learned"
+- `cycle-status.md` focuses on "which steps are done" while `TODO.md` focuses on "how to implement and track detailed progress"
 - Both files are for the current cycle only and get archived together at cycle completion
-- `TODO.md` should be created during Step 3 and updated frequently during Steps 4 and 5 with implementation details, discoveries, and decisions
+- `TODO.md` should be created during Step 3 and updated frequently during Steps 4 and 5 with implementation details, discoveries, decisions, and subtask progress
-- `cycle-status.md` should be updated with subtask completion status as work progresses
+- `cycle-status.md` should be updated with step completion status and summary notes after completing each step

 ## Documentation & Context Standards
 - All standards, templates, and onboarding docs are in `documentation/` (see workflow, technical, and onboarding guides).